TITLE 68: PROFESSIONS AND OCCUPATIONS

 a) Each applicant who is licensed in another jurisdiction shall file a completed, signed application for licensure on the basis of endorsement, on forms supplied by the Division.
 The application shall include:

-4) verification of fingerprint processing from the Illinois Department of State Police (DSP), or its designated agent.
+4) Verification of fingerprint processing from ISP or its designated agent.
 (Practical nurses licensed in Illinois are not required to be fingerprinted when applying for a license as a registered professional nurse.)
-Applicants shall contact a DSP approved fingerprint vendor for fingerprint processing.
-Out-of-state residents unable to utilize an electronic fingerprint process may submit to a Division recommended fingerprint vendor one set of fingerprint cards issued by the Illinois Department of State Police or one set of fingerprint cards issued by the FBI, accompanied by the processing fee specified in Section 1300.30(c)(7).
+Applicants shall contact an Illinois-licensed fingerprint vendor for fingerprint processing.
+Out-of-state residents may have their fingerprints taken by an out-of-state vendor but the fingerprints must be processed by an Illinois Livescan Vendor.
 Fingerprints shall be taken within the 60 days prior to application;

-5) for RN applicants who received education outside of the United States, a credentials evaluation report of the applicant's foreign nursing education from either the Commission on Graduates of Foreign Nursing Schools (CGFNS) Credentials Evaluation Service (CES) or the Educational Records Evaluation Service (ERES).
+5) For RN applicants who received education outside of the United States, a credentials evaluation report of the applicant's foreign nursing education from either the Commission on Graduates of Foreign Nursing Schools (CGFNS) Credentials Evaluation Service (CES), the Educational Records Evaluation Service (ERES), or another credentialing service approved by the Division.
+This requirement can be satisfied by providing proof of licensure in a state that requires such a report for initial licensure.

 A) To be accepted, the report must:

-i) verify that the applicant has successfully completed primary and secondary and nursing education equivalent to education received in a US state or territory as determined by the Department, based upon receipt and review of official transcripts from the nursing education program bearing the school seal;
+i) Verify that the applicant has successfully completed nursing education equivalent to education received in a US state or territory as determined by the Department, based upon receipt and review of official transcripts from the nursing education program bearing the school seal;

 B) The requirement for a credentials evaluation of foreign nursing education may be satisfied by the submission of proof of a certificate from the Certificate Program or the VisaScreen Program of the Commission on Graduates of Foreign Nursing Schools, provided that the certificate was based upon licensure in the applicants country of education;

 C) If the applicant's first language is not English, the applicant shall provide certification of passage of either the Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS) Academic Module.
 For TOEFL, the minimum passing score on the paper-based test is 560, computer‑based test is 220, and internet-based test is 83.
 For the IELTS Academic Module, the minimum passing score shall be 6.5 (overall score) and 7.0 (spoken band).
-The Division may, upon recommendation from an approved credentials evaluation service, waive the requirement that the applicant pass the TOEFL or IELTS examination if the applicant submits verification of the successful completion of a nursing education program conducted in English or the passage of an approved licensing examination given in English;
+The Division may waive the requirement that the applicant pass the TOEFL or IELTS examination if the applicant submits verification of the successful completion of a nursing education program conducted in English or the passage of an approved licensing examination given in English;

-D) Applicants that have completed a minimum of 2 years of nursing education but are unable to meet the requirement of subsection (a)(5)(A)(i) may be approved for licensure if:
+D) Applicants that have completed a minimum of 2 years of nursing education and have met the other requirements for those educated in another country may be approved for licensure.

-7) verification of licensure status from the jurisdiction in which the applicant was originally licensed, current licensure and any other jurisdiction in which the applicant has been actively practicing within the last 5 years; and
+7) Verification of licensure status from the jurisdiction in which the applicant was originally licensed, current licensure and any other jurisdiction in which the applicant has been actively practicing; and

 b) After filing the original application, any change of name must be supported by an affidavit satisfactory to the Division.